 Vissles V84 Wireless Mechanical Keyboard

-Above is the Vissles V84 Mechanical Keyboard, and here are the most important specs to know:
+Above is the Vissles V84 Mechanical Keyboard that was shipped to me for review, and here are the most important specs to know:

 - 75% layout with 84 keys (including F key row)